swisstopo/swissgeol-boreholes-dataextraction/README.md

 The extraction of groundwater relies on the `scikit-image` library.
 This library is part of the optional dependencies of this project as part of the `groundwater_illustration_matching` dependencies in the `pyproject.toml` file.
 If you wish to use the template matching algorithm to determine the groundwater elevation, depth, and date, please install this dependency before running the code.

+## Project management

+This project is managed and financed by the Swiss Federal Office of Topography [swisstopo](https://www.swisstopo.admin.ch/).
+Many contributions come from [Visium](https://www.visium.ch/), in their role as contractor for swisstopo for this project.

+This project is released as open source software, under the principle of "_public money, public code_", in accordance with the 2023 federal law "[_EMBAG_](https://www.fedlex.admin.ch/eli/fga/2023/787/de)", and following the guidance of the [tools for OSS published by the Federal Chancellery](https://www.bk.admin.ch/bk/en/home/digitale-transformation-ikt-lenkung/bundesarchitektur/open_source_software/hilfsmittel_oss.html).

+We welcome feedback, bug reports and code contributions (provided they are compatible with swisstopo's roadmap) from third parties.
+Feature requests and support requests can only be fulfilled as long as they are compatible with swisstopo's legal mandate.
+Other organisations (both within Switzerland or internationally) who manage their own borehole data and are interested in using and/or contributing to this project, are encouraged to contact us, in order to discuss the possibility of establishing a partnership for collaborating more closely on this project.

-## Main contributors
+### Main contributors

 * Stijn Vermeeren [@stijnvermeeren-swisstopo](https://www.github.com/stijnvermeeren-swisstopo) (swisstopo) - Project Lead
 * David Cleres [@dcleres](https://www.github.com/dcleres) (Visium)
 * Renato Durrer [@redur](https://www.github.com/redur) (Visium)

-## License
+### License

-The source code of this project is open source software, licensed under the [MIT License](LICENSE).
+The source code of this project is licensed under the [MIT License](LICENSE).
 Certain libraries in the project dependencies might be distributed under more restrictive open source licenses.
 Most notably, [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/about.html#license-and-copyright) is available under either the AGPL license or a commercial license.
 These more restrictive licenses would apply when distributing this project in a single package together with its dependencies.

 ## Installation
 We use pip to manage the packages dependencies.
 We recommend using a virtual environment within which to install all dependencies.